The following frequently asked questions will help you understand more about your visit to Rady Children’s Urgent Care Center:

 How long will the wait be?

-In our Urgent Care centers and our Sam S. and Rose Stein Emergency Care Center, your child will be assessed to determine the order they will be seen.
+In our Urgent Care centers your child will be assessed to determine the order they will be seen.
 Children are treated based on need, not on the order in which they arrive.
-The more seriously ill or injured child will receive top priority.
+The more seriously ill or injured child has to be seen first.
+The Triage Nurse will assign you an Estimated Time to Be Seen and will advise you when to return.
+Your visit will then begin with Registration, a more thorough triage with necessary medication administration and a medical exam by a provider.

 Who will see your child?

 When it is your child’s turn, an assessment will be made in two stages: First, you will meet your child’s nurse who will examine your child and ask more questions.
 Then, a board-certified pediatric physician will continue the examination and coordinate your child’s treatment.
-In some cases, a physician may decide your child needs to see another specialist.
+In some cases, a physician may decide your child needs to see another specialist or receive a higher level of care.

 What happens when you go home?